khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 My recommendation to you for reading this tutorial is, read sequentially... 😃

+All sourcecodes demonstrated here are living [in this folder.](https://github.com/khadija-ashraf/LeetCodePopular/tree/main/src/backtrack)
 ## What is Backtracking?

 - It exactly is like walking in a maze.